kai3n/Leetcode/README.md

-This repository is for studing PS.
+This repository is for studing Problem Solving.